 As our discussion turns to his hopes for the company, he is excited by the opportunities.
 “I’m looking over at programs on the East Coast and still going to the ones in Charlotte, so that’s been fun,” he stated.
 “There are a lot of opportunities for growth in New England, one priority is getting into schools and if I can help with that, that would be great.”

 As we end, Nils leaves us with this message.
-“I’ve been affected in a lot of different ways and I’ve affected the organization, there is almost no one we can’t impact.
+“I’ve been affected in a lot of meaningful ways by ACEing Autism and I’m proud to have contributed to the organization’s quality and accessibility.
+There is a vast population we can positively impact.
 It’s such a valuable outlet for anyone who is involved with it.”